 ''' // State defines interaction with the world state type State interface { // GetStateMultipleKeys gets the values for multiple keys in a single call GetStateMultipleKeys(namespace string, keys []string) ([][]byte, error) // GetStateRangeScanIterator returns an iterator that contains all the key-values ⇒between given key ranges. // startKey is included in the results and endKey is excluded.
 An empty startKey, →refers to the first available key // and an empty endKey refers to the last available key.
 For scanning all the → keys, both the startKey and the endKey // can be supplied as empty strings.
-However, a full scan should be used. → judiciously for performance reasons. // The returned ResultsIterator contains results of type KV which is defined in. ⇒protos/ledger/queryresult.
-GetStateRangeScanIterator(namespace string, startKey string, endKey string) // Done releases resources occupied by the State '''
+However, a full scan should be used → judiciously for performance reasons. // The returned ResultsIterator contains results of type KV which is defined in. ⇒protos/ledger/queryresult.
+GetStateRangeScanIterator(namespace string, startKey string, endKey string) // GetStateMetadata returns the metadata for given namespace and key GetStateMetadata(namespace, key string) (map[string][]byte, error) // GetPrivateDataMetadata gets the metadata of a private data item identified by →a tuple <namespace, collection, key> GetPrivateDataMetadata(namespace, collection, key string) (map[string][]byte, →error) // Done releases resources occupied by the State Done() '''

-6.6.6 Important notes
+7.6.6 Important notes

 - Validation plugin consistency across peers: In future releases, the Fabric channel infrastructure would guarantee that the same validation logic is used for a given chaincode by all peers in the channel at any given blockchain height in order to eliminate the chance of mis-configuration which would might lead to state divergence among peers that accidentally run different implementations.
 However, for now it is the sole responsibility of the system operators and administrators to ensure this doesn't happen. - Validation plugin error handling: Whenever a validation plugin can't determine whether a given transaction is valid or not, because of some transient execution problem like inability to access the database, it should return an error of type ExecutionFailureError that is defined in core/handlers/validation/api/validation.go.
 Any other error that is returned, is treated as an endorsement policy error and marks the transaction as invalidated by the validation logic.
 However, if an ExecutionFailureError is returned, the chain processing halts instead of marking the transaction as invalid.
-This is to prevent state divergence between different peers. - Importing Fabric code into the plugin: Importing code that belongs to Fabric other than protobufs as part of the plugin is highly discouraged, and can lead to issues when the Fabric code changes between releases, or can cause inoperability issues when running mixed peer versions.
-Ideally, the plugin code should only use the dependencies given to it, and should import the bare minimum other than protobufs.
+This is to prevent state divergence between different peers. - Error handling for private metadata retrieval: In case a plugin retrieves metadata for private data by making use of the StateFetcher interface, it is important that errors are handled as follows: CollConfigNotDefinedError'' and ''InvalidCollNameError'', signalling that the specified collection does not exist, should be handled